Lynk - UX Case Study

 • Wine For The People and Clozette: Wine For The People offers wine tastings and events in an open, approachable setting, fostering a sense of community and inclusivity.
 Clozette, on the other hand, builds niche communities through lifestyle branding.
 Neither platform specifically addresses broader emotional needs or mental wellness.

 While these platforms help with connections in different ways, they don't fully meet the emotional readiness, mental health, and accessibility needs of our target audience.
-This showed a clear gap: users need a platform that reduces social friction, supports emotional well-being, and encourages a gentle return to social life, especially after long isolation.
+This showed a clear gap: Users need a platform that reduces social friction, supports emotional well-being, and encourages a gentle return to social life, especially after long isolation.

 🔄 The Design Process

-Our design process was was split into 3 iterations, We began with a low-fidelity mockup to establish the foundational concept and layout of the application.
+Our design process was was split into 3 iterations, We began with a low-fidelity mockup to establish the foundation and layout of the application.
 Through user testing and feedback, we identified key areas for improvement, such as the need for a more minimalistic design and better emphasis on safety measures.

 In the subsequent iterations, we developed high-fidelity prototypes, incorporating user feedback to enhance the user experience and establish branding elements.
 Each iteration built upon the previous one, with a focus on refining the design and functionality of the platform based on user interactions and testing results.
-Our goal was to create a seamless and intuitive user experience that promotes mental and physical well-being, ultimately addressing the challenges of social isolation.

 Iteration 1: Foundation & Initial Feedback